-“Sinusitis” is a really common complaint.
+“Sinusitis” occurs in 10-15% of people.
 The features include a blocked and/or runny nose, post-nasal drip, a loss or reduction in the sense of smell and, in some cases, facial pain.
 Many people describe a feeling of a constant head cold.
-Often they will have had multiple courses of antibiotics and other medications with temporary relief in some cases.
+Often, they will have had multiple courses of antibiotics and other medications with temporary relief in some cases.

 This is a great question and the source of thousands of medical articles.
 The cause of sinus problems can vary from person to person.
 Evidence would suggest that the development of chronic rhinosinusitis is a consequence of an interplay between genetic and environmental factors in most cases.